Q: How to clone MBR to GPT disk?

 For example, when you feel that your current hard drive is getting full or dying, then perhaps you prefer to either replace it with a new one or upgrade it to a larger one.
 Nowadays, hard drives have a large capacity.
 However, the MBR disk will support only 2 TB.
-Therefore, to ensure you make the full use of the available disk space, you can prefer to initialize larger disks to GPT.
+Therefore, to ensure you make full use of the available disk space, you can prefer to initialize larger disks to GPT.
 In some particular cases, the user's new hard disk has the GPT partition style, while the old hard drive might be a system disk with MBR.

 As a result, many users solve this issue by cloning MBR to GPT.
-So, in this informative article, we will explain the concepts of GPT and MBR, and also demonstrate the best method to clone MBR to GPT disk.
+So, in this informative article, we will explain the concepts of GPT and MBR, and also demonstrate the best method to clone MBR to a GPT disk.

 Well, a partition arrangement is something that describes the structure of information on the partition.
 It will tell you where do the partitions start and end.
 In the case of bootable partition, it also provides you with the code applied in the beginning.
 In short, if you have ever handled the formatting or partitioning of a disk, then you most likely know the GPT and MBR.
 If you don't, then let's find out more about them.

 Let's start with the full form of MBR.
 Well, it is a Master Boot Record that implies an old model to maintain the hard disk partitions.
-It uses a standard BIOS and supports the disk size of around 2 TB.
-In other words, it cannot support the disk space of more than 2 TB.
+It uses a standard BIOS and supports a disk size of around 2 TB.
+In other words, it cannot support a disk space of more than 2 TB.
 Thus, if the size of your hard disk is more than 2 TB, then the additional space beyond 2 TB will not be utilized.

 Moreover, it can support only four primary partitions, making it quite inconvenient if you want to create more partitions for storing data.
 Lastly, the MBR disk can work with both 32-bit and 64-bit operating systems.
 Learn more about what is MBR.

 GPT is another type of disk that stands for the GUID Partition Table.
 It is the newest model for the arrangement of the hard disk's partition table.
 Moreover, it uses GUID, i.e., globally unique identifiers that help define the partition.
 Being part of the UEFI standard, you can use GPT to replace the MBR.
 Besides, GPT can use the primary as well as backup partition structures that you can respectively find at the start and end of the disk.
 Learn more about what is GPT.

-Before you decide to clone MBR disk to GPT, you must have the basic knowledge of the differences between both of them.
+Before you decide to clone the MBR disk to GPT, you must have basic knowledge of the differences between both of them.

 MBR and GPT both are two separate styles of partition.
 The hard drives that use GPT and MBR partitions are known as GPT disks and MBR disks, respectively.
-However, GPT is much more advantageous than that of MBR.
+However, GPT is much more advantageous than MBR.
 Besides, there are a few more differences that we will discuss in the next part.

 IBM PC DOS 2.0 introduced the MBR partition style in March 1983.
 However, it is still in use.
 Likewise, the GPT partition style started in the late 1990s.
 If we compare the popularity, then there is no doubt that GPT is more popular than MBR.